csev/dj4e/assn/dj_install.md

 If you edit two places and push from one of the places, the push will work - but the push won't work from the second place and pull won't work either becausee you have local changes.
 If this is what you did, there is a simple workaround.
-On the system where you have un-pushed changes and want to do a pull befor pushing, do this:
+On the system where you have un-pushed changes and want to do a pull before pushing, do this:

     git stash
     git pull